elixir-europe/rdmkit/pages/national_resources/nl_resources.md

       your_role:
       your_tasks:
     url: health-ri.nl/services/icrf-generator
-  - name: "Ldot: workflow tool for clinical research"
+  - name: Ldot workflow tool for clinical research
     description: A web-based software package to help with the logistics of your research.
     how_to_access:
     instance_of: